seyade/crypto-landing-page-two/README.md

 # Cryptocurrency Trading Landing Page

-Just a landing page showcasing some animations using tailwindcss
+Just a landing page showcasing some animations using tailwindcss, using crypto theme.